Fibromyalgia Service Dog: How It Works and How to Get One

 Symptoms of Fibromyalgia

 The symptoms of fibromyalgia are diverse and vary in intensity.
-Fibromyalgia can also cause individuals to be less social and motivated to take part in physical activities.
+They can affect daily life and make it hard to maintain regular routines.
+Fibromyalgia can cause individuals to be less social and motivated to take part in physical activities.
 Major symptoms include:

 • Widespread Pain: Chronic, persistent pain across various body parts.